Wakamatsu tilting subcategories and weak support tau-tilting subcategories in recollements: Abstract

 \section{Abstract}

-\baselineskip=16pt In this article, we prove that if ($\mathcal{A}$, $\mathcal{B}$, $\mathcal{C}$) is a recollement of abelian categories, then wakamatsu tilting (resp. weak support $\tau$-tilting) subcategories in $\mathcal{A}$ and $\mathcal{C}$ can induce wakamatsu tilting (resp. weak support $\tau$-tilting) subcategories in $\mathcal{B}$, and the converses hold under natural assumptions.
-As an application, we mainly consider the relationship of $\tau$-cotorsion torsion triples in ($\mathcal{A}$, $\mathcal{B}$, $\mathcal{C}$). \\[0.5cm] \textbf{Keywords:} wakamatsu tilting subcategory; recollement; weak support $\tau$-tilting subcategory; $\tau$-cotorsion torsion triple. \\[2mm] \textbf{ 2024 Mathematics Subject Classification:} 18G80; 18E10; 18E40.
+\baselineskip=16pt In this article, we prove that if ($\mathcal{A}$, $\mathcal{B}$, $\mathcal{C}$) is a recollement of abelian categories, then Wakamatsu tilting (resp. weak support $\tau$-tilting) subcategories in $\mathcal{A}$ and $\mathcal{C}$ can induce Wakamatsu tilting (resp. weak support $\tau$-tilting) subcategories in $\mathcal{B}$, and the converses hold under natural assumptions.
+As an application, we mainly consider the relationship of $\tau$-cotorsion torsion triples in ($\mathcal{A}$, $\mathcal{B}$, $\mathcal{C}$). \ Then $A$ is a gentle algebra \cite{AS1987} and its marked surface $\bfS$ is shown in Figure \ref{fig:MS}.
+Here, the marked surface is the geometric model which is used to describe the module category of a gentle algebra, see for example \cite{BCS2021}.